Joshalphonse/Portfolio-Workshop/docs/FIND_PROJECTS.md

 **✅ Step-by-step directions**

-1. Add a function that will load data to the repeater.
+1. On the Poroject (All) page, add a function that will load data to the repeater.
 Pass an empty array of selected categories as a parameter.

 ```
 function loadDataToRepeater(selectedCategories = []) {